 ASSA-ZAG, A PROVINCE ...

-The province of Assa-Zag has large, promising and until now untapped tourism potential.
+The province of Assa-Zag has a large promising touristic potential until now untapped.

-Geographically, there is a vast desert, where golden sand dunes and plains rub shoulders, where acacias are disappearing as far as the eye can see, a source of food for the herds of camels, valleys including the famous Oued Drâa, which is located less than ten km from the center of Assa.
+Geographically, there is a vast desert, where golden sand dunes and plains meet, where acacias spread out of sight, a food source for the herds of camels, valleys including the famous Oued Drâa, which is located less than10 km from the center of Assa.

 Historically, above the oasis of Assa, stands a citadel: the ksar of Assa.
 A thousand-year-old monument, with its ramparts, towers, alleys, porches, rehabilitated for more than a decade according to well-defined architectural standards, using local materials: dry stones, adobe, wood etc.